 We are not running Alice workshops in summer 2018, our funding has run out.
-Instead we are investigating creating an online Alice course that would start maybe by early-mid July that teachers or anyone could take, more info coming once we figure this out...
+Instead we are investigating creating an online Alice course that would take us most of the summer to build.
+It would be available for teachers and others in January 2019...

 Adventures in Alice Programming is a project for integrating the programming language Alice into middle schools and high schools in the state of NC, based in the Durham, NC region.
 Originally, the target schools were the schools in Durham county, Vance county, Person county and Chatham county.
 We have now expanded to schools throughout NC.
 We have also taken a few teachers from other states.

 Note that this is the page for the NC site.
 See information about other sites and more history with this project here.